 · Use 12-point Times New Roman, double-spaced, with no extra spaces between paragraphs.
 Please don’t use headers or footers.

 · Don’t make a title page or use unusual title fonts.
 Center your title on the top line and then go!

-Deadline: Sunday, March 22.
+The deadline was Sunday, March 22, 2020.
 (We love early submissions as we have more time to read them!)